-Based on the gear information I've provided, you like what you see.
-You order a backpack or pair of boots or some socks.
+Based on the trustworthy hiking gear information I've provided, you like what you see.

-In turn, the retailer pays HFH a small commission for linking a great customer to a great product.
+In turn, the retailer pays HFH a small commission for connecting a great customer to a great product.

-It's paid by the retailer as a “thanks” for making their products more widely discussed in hiking circles such as this website.
+The retailer pays this, as a “thanks” for making their products more widely discussed in hiking circles such as this website.

-However, you are supporting the HFH website with your purchase, which I deeply appreciate because I can keep sharing detailed information about all-things-hiking!
+With your purchase, you are supporting the HFH website, which I deeply appreciate because I can keep sharing detailed free information about all-things-hiking!